 - Cabins at Disney's Fort Wilderness Resort

-Pre-2019 resale points are treated the same as direct points for resort access.
-These contracts are increasingly valuable precisely because this grandfathered status cannot be replicated — once a pre-2019 contract is sold and repurchased after 2019, the new buyer does not inherit the grandfathered status.
+Pre-2019 resale points are treated exactly the same as direct points for resort access.
+These contracts are increasingly valuable precisely because this grandfathered status can't be replicated.
+Once a pre-2019 contract is sold and repurchased after 2019, the new purchaser does not inherit the grandfathered status.
+The restriction applies based on when the new transaction occurs, not when the contract was originally created.

 Category 2: Resale Contracts Purchased On or After January 19, 2019

-This is where the restrictions apply.
+This is where the restrictions begin to matter.
 If you purchase a resale contract at any of the unrestricted resorts after January 19, 2019, your booking access is limited to the 14 legacy DVC resorts only.

-The 14 Legacy Resorts (Accessible to All Resale Buyers)
+The 14 Legacy Resorts (Accessible to All Resale Purchasers)

 | Resort | Location |